Enveloppe/obsidian-mkdocs-publisher-python/README.md

 optional arguments:
-  -h, --help            show this help message and exit --git, --g, --G       No commit and no push to git --meta, --m, --M      Update the frontmatter
-  --keep, --k, --K      Keep deleted file from vault and removed shared file --config, --c, --C    Edit the config file
+  -h, --help            show this help message and exit --git, --g, --G       No commit and no push to git --meta, --m, --M      Add the note's link to the frontmatter --keep, --k, --K      Keep deleted file from vault and removed shared file --config, --c, --C    Edit the config file
   --force, --d, --D     Force conversion - only work if path not specified